a16z-infra/ai-town/README.md

 See package.json for details, but dev:backend runs `npx convex dev`

-*Note: The simulation will freeze after 5 minutes if the window is idle.
-To unfreeze run ```npx convex run --no-push engine:unfreeze ``` from the command line in the project root dir.*
+*Note: The simulation will pause after 5 minutes if the window is idle.
+Loading the page will unpause it.
+If you want to run the world without the browser, you can comment-out the heartbeat check in `convex/engine.ts`

 ### Various commands to run / test / debug